Influenza (the flu) is a seasonal contagious respiratory illness caused by influenza viruses.

 More Information About Seasonal Influenza (Flu)

-CDC recommends that everyone 6 months of age and older get their yearly flu vaccine now.
-While everyone should get a flu vaccine each flu season, it's especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
+CDC recommends everyone 6 months of age and older get their yearly flu vaccine now.
+While everyone should get a flu vaccine each flu season, it's especially important certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
 These groups include:

 Children younger than 5 years—especially children younger than 2 years old